Skip to main content

 Before starting:

-• Envoy admin interface port (9901) must be accessible from the host running the Collector
+• The Envoy admin interface port (9901) must be reachable from the host running the Collector.

 What You'll Monitor